WarwickDumas/FocusFusion2D/README.md

 # FocusFusion2D
-This is a project to simulate a cross-section of a filament in a dense plasma focus.
-It is not operational yet.
+This is a project to simulate a 2-dimensional cross-section of a filament in a dense plasma focus.

 18/05/17:
 The large body of code from solver.cpp is devoted to production solving of ODEs for EM fields under Ampere-Darwin